cloudflare/workerd/README.md

 The cache will now be cleaned and you can try building again.

-#### Thin LTO build

-If you have clang-15 and libc++-15 packages installed you can build a higher performant release version of workerd:
+If you have a fairly recent clang packages installed you can build a more performant release version of workerd:

 ```